lincolnloop/amygdala/README.md

 Amygdala
 ========

-Amygdala is a RESTful HTTP client for JavaScript powered web applications.
+Amygdala is a RESTful HTTP library for JavaScript powered web applications.
 Simply configure it once with your API schema, and easily do GET, POST, PUT and DELETE requests with minimal effort and a consistent API.
-Amygdala also handles session-based caching on the browser for fast access to your data, and aims to have offline through indexedDB and localStorage.

 [![browser support](https://ci.testling.com/lincolnloop/amygdala.png)
 ](https://ci.testling.com/lincolnloop/amygdala)

-## The overview

-Amygdala requires you to define a schema of how your API and data relations look like.
-With the schema defined, Amygdala gives you some very **simple methods to access your API**, and **stores the data locally** in the browser session (and eventually in localStorage) for **easy and fast data access**.

-NOTE: Amygdala is under heavy development, and schema support is limited.

 ## How it works

-### 1. Install Amygdala
+### 1. Install

 If you're using npm, you can just `npm install amygdala`.
-Otherwise, download the browser version of from the [dist directory](https://github.com/lincolnloop/amygdala/tree/master/dist).
+Otherwise, download the latest version from the [dist directory](https://github.com/lincolnloop/amygdala/tree/master/dist), and include it in your project.

-### 2. Create your instance and define your schema
+### 2. Setup

+To create a new store, define the few possible settings listed below and your API schema.

 ```javascript
   var store = new Amygdala({